telerik/ajax-docs/api/server/Telerik.Web.UI.Diagram/ShapeDefaults.md

 ###  Selectable `Boolean`

-Specifies Selectable properties for shapes
+Specifies if the shape can be selected.

 ###  Source `String`